CodeSense: a Real-World Benchmark and Dataset for Code Semantic Reasoning: Appendix

 \subsection{Concrete to Abstract Mapping}

 For the approximation of code semantics, we prompted the models to reason in abstract values, instead of reasoning about the concrete exact value.
 Table \ref{abstracttable} shows the mapping from concrete value to abstract category, following the prior literature~\cite{ding2023tracedexecutionawarepretrainingsource}.
 When defining these mappings, we carefully aligned the value ranges for each abstract category with the overall value distribution observed in our benchmark.
+We evaluated the abstract mapping results against a random baseline, where mapping rules were selected randomly from all available mapping categories.